 This past season, Katech engines brought drivers and teams to the podium time and again in three venues: the Trans Am Series, IMSA PC, and the Pirelli World Challenge.

-In the TA1 class, Katech powered Breathless Racing to the 2017 Team Championship, and driver Eddie Francis, Jr. to the Driver’s Championship and the most cumulative wins ever by a TA driver.
+In the TA1 class, Katech powered Breathless Racing to the 2017 Team Championship, and driver Ernie Francis, Jr. to the Driver’s Championship and the most cumulative wins ever by a TA driver.
 Francis began racing with Katech engines in the TA4 class in 2014, and became the youngest driver ever to win TA championship in 2016.
 Last year in TA2, teams running Katech engines grabbed two wins and saw the podium ten times.

 ALMS CHEVROLET CORVETTE C5-R GTS/GT1